Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: AvgRVC on Trees

 \section{AvgRVC on Trees}

 Section~\ref{sec:AvgRVC} showed that any $\alpha$-approximation algorithm for ABT gives an $O(\alpha \log n)$-approximation algorithm for AvgRVC.
 On one hand, this strategy implies that if one finds a poly-logarithmic approximation to ABT, one also attains a poly-logarithmic approximation for AvgRVC.
 On the other hand, this strategy would never lead to any approximation better than logarithmic.
-Indeed, in Section~\ref{sec:gap}, we show an example of a class of trees in which there is a $\Theta(\log n)$-factor separation in the optimal values to ABT and AvgRVC from the same root.
+Indeed, in the introduction, we showed an example of a class of trees in which there is a $\Theta(\log n)$-factor separation in the optimal values to ABT and AvgRVC.
 Motivated by this, we study AvgRVC on trees, and break this logarithmic barrier that is an artefact of going via the ABT solution to obtain a constant-factor approximation for AvgRVC.

-\begin{theorem} There exists a $40$-approximation for the Average Rooted Vector Clock Latency Problem (AvgRVC) on trees. \end{theorem}

-Our strategy is to explicitly construct a periodic schedule $\mathcal{S}$ and argue that its average latency at any time is low compared to the optimum.
-First, we introduce some definitions that help with the interpretation of latency in a periodic schedule on trees, and use them to outline to our strategy.
+Thus, the goal of this section is to prove Theorem \ref{treeapprox}.